 Neurodermatitis is characterized by an intense itch-scratch-itch cycle that is hard to break.
 In this cycle scratching does not relieve the itch and leads to increased inflammation, more intense itching, and harder scratching.

 It is generally very difficult to break the itch-scratch-itch cycle.
-Frequent and intense scratching can also result in thickening of the ...more symptoms »
+Frequent and intense scratching can also result in thickening ...more symptoms »

 A diagnosis of the neurodermatitis begins with taking a thorough health history, including symptoms, and performing a physical exam.

-A misdiagnosis is possible because the symptoms of the neurodermatitis can mimic symptoms of other diseases, such as psoriasis, shingles, chicken pox ringworm, hives, poison ivy, or other forms of ...more misdiagnosis »
+A misdiagnosis is possible because the symptoms of the neurodermatitis can mimic symptoms of other diseases, such as psoriasis, shingles, chicken pox ringworm, hives, poison ivy, or other forms of dermatitis.
+Because these and ...more misdiagnosis »

 Symptoms of Neurodermatitis